-The Private Placement Warrants will be identical to the Public Warrants underlying the Units being sold in the Proposed Offering except that the Private Placement Warrants will be exercisable on a cashless basis and be non-redeemable so long as they are held by the initial purchasers or their permitted transferees.
+The Private Placement Warrants will be identical to the Public Warrants underlying the Units being sold in the Proposed Offering except that the Private Placement Warrants will be exercisable for cash (even if a registration statement covering the shares of common stock issuable upon exercise of such warrants is not effective) or on a cashless basis, at the holder's option, and will be non-redeemable by us, in each case so long as they are still held by the initial purchasers of their affiliates or their permitted transferees.
 If the Private Placement Warrants are held by someone other than the initial purchasers or their permitted transferees, the Private Placement Warrants will be redeemable by the Company and exercisable by such holders on the same basis as the Public Warrants.